Ujenyhu/user-authentication-jwt/README.md

 The **User Authentication Service** is a scalable API built using **C#** designed to handle user authentication and management.
 It includes essential features such as account registration, secure login, OTP verification, password management, and detailed incident notification.
-The service incorporates advanced security measures, including **account locking** for suspicious activity and notifications with **device location details**.
+The service uses advanced security measures, including **account locking** for suspicious activity and notifications with **device location details**.

 ## Features